Google Chat

 .

-Save the draft and then publish!
+Save the draft, then publish.

-Install the Chat App to Your Workspace
+5. Install the Chat App to your workspace

 Search for Opal

-Connect Google Chat To Opal
+6. Connect Google Chat to Opal

 - The service account key JSON that you downloaded earlier

-- The email of an admin user which the chat app can authenticate as to use the domain wide delegated scopes you granted earlier.
+- The email of an admin user which the chat app can authenticate as to use the domain wide delegated scopes you granted earlier

-Updated 7 days ago
+Updated 2 days ago